zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 ## **STEP 3**: Create Object Storage data asset

 In this workshop, **Oracle Object Storage** serves as the **source data asset** for our data integration tasks.
-In this step you will create the Object Storage data asset in our data integration workspace.
+In this step you will create the Object Storage data asset in the data integration workspace.

 1. In the Oracle Cloud Infrastructure Console navigation menu, navigate to **Analytics & AI**.
 Under Big Data, click **Data Integration**.
 ![](./images/menu_di.png " ")